Beyond Words: An Experimental Study of Signaling in Crowdfunding: Discussion

-Third, it is important to highlight that participants in our study were not spending their own money.
-While one can envision experiments that would request participants to spend real funds, these would only be feasible at a small scale if larger amounts (e.g., \$250) were involved.
-Such big contributions represent the necessary counterpoint to small amounts, resulting in a high crowd signal.
-Hence, if the goal was to scrutinize to what extent involving real money affects participants' decisions, one would likely need to compromise on the scale of the experiments.
+Third, it is essential to highlight that participants in our study did not spend their own money.
+While one can envision experiments that request participants to spend research funds, these would be difficult if larger amounts (e.g., \$250) were involved.
+Large contributions represent the necessary counterpoint to small amounts in the high variation condition.
+Hence, if the goal was to scrutinize to what extent involving real money affects participants' decisions, one would likely need to compromise on the scale of the studies.